-The 2023-2026 TIP was developed in accordance with the FAST Act (December 4, 2015) and the Bipartisan Infrastructure Law (BIL), which was signed into law on November 15, 2021.
+The 2025-2028 TIP was developed in accordance with the Bipartisan Infrastructure Law (BIL), which was signed into law on November 15, 2021.
 The BIL is a five-year bill (2022-2026).

 The BIL authorized \$567.5 billion nationally in spending over the five-year period. \$383.4 billion from the Highway Trust Fund and \$184.2 billion in guaranteed appropriations.

 There is also \$93.5 billion from the General Fund, which is subject to appropriations.
 The BIL also continues to emphasize performance-based planning and programming that was introduced in MAP-21 and subsequently the FAST Act.
 Approximately 64% of the BIL's funding authorizations to the Federal Highway Administration (including FMCSA and NHTSA) (\$363.1 billion), 16% to FTA (\$91.2 billion), 20% for other agencies and programs (\$113.2 billion).
 These authorizations represent a 51.7% increase nationwide over funding levels in the FAST Act.